ypicchi-arm/vectorscan/README.md

 PRs were rejected for now and the forseeable future, thus we have created Vectorscan for our own multi-architectural and opensource collaborative needs.

-The recent license change of Hyperscan makes Vectorscan even more needed.
+The recent license change of Hyperscan makes Vectorscan even more relevant for the FLOSS ecosystem.

-# What is Hyperscan?
+# What is Vectorscan/Hyperscan/?

-Hyperscan is a high-performance multiple regex matching library.
+Hyperscan and by extension Vectorscan is a high-performance multiple regex matching library.
 It follows the regular expression syntax of the commonly-used libpcre library, but is a standalone library with its own C API.

-Hyperscan uses hybrid automata techniques to allow simultaneous matching of large numbers (up to tens of thousands) of regular expressions and for the matching of regular expressions across streams of data.
+Hyperscan/Vectorscan uses hybrid automata techniques to allow simultaneous matching of large numbers (up to tens of thousands) of regular expressions and for the matching of regular expressions across streams of data.

 Vectorscan is typically used in a DPI library stack, just like Hyperscan.

+# License

+Vectorscan follows a BSD License like the original Hyperscan (up to 5.4).

+Vectorscan continues to be an open source project and we are committed to keep it that way.
+See the LICENSE file in the project repository.

+## Hyperscan License Change after 5.4

+According to
+[Accelerate Snort Performance with Hyperscan and Intel Xeon Processors on Public Clouds](https://networkbuilders.intel.com/docs/networkbuilders/accelerate-snort-performance-with-hyperscan-and-intel-xeon-processors-on-public-clouds-1680176363.pdf) versions of Hyperscan later than 5.4 are going to be closed-source:

+> The latest open-source version (BSD-3 license) of Hyperscan on Github is 5.4.
+Intel conducts continuous internal
+> development and delivers new Hyperscan releases under Intel Proprietary License (IPL) beginning from 5.5 for interested
+> customers.
+Please contact authors to learn more about getting new Hyperscan releases.

+# Versioning

+The `master` branch on Github will always contain the most recent stable release of Hyperscan.
+Each version released to `master` goes through QA and testing before it is released; if you're a user, rather than a developer, this is the version you should be using.

+Further development towards the next release takes place on the `develop` branch.
+All PRs are first made against the develop branch and if the pass the [Vectorscan CI](https://buildbot-ci.vectorcamp.gr/#/grid), then they get merged.
+Similarly with PRs from develop to master.

+# Compatibility with Hyperscan

+Vectorscan aims to be ABI and API compatible with the last open source version of Intel Hyperscan 5.4.
+After careful consideration we decided that we will **NOT** aim to achieving compatibility with later Hyperscan versions 5.5/5.6 that have extended Hyperscan's API.
+If keeping up to date with latest API of Hyperscan, you should talk to Intel and get a license to use that.
+However, we intend to extend Vectorscan's API with user requested changes or API extensions and improvements that we think are best for the project.

 # Installation